 The family would like to extend their gratitude to the fine doctors and nurses of the MICU at the Baylor Scott and White Hospital in Waco.
 For those that wish, donations in his name can be made to the American Legion Post 121, PO Box 663 Elm Mott TX 76640.

-To plant a tree in memory of Gary Lee Gimlen, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Gary Lee Gimlen, please visit our floral store.